Left SR uprising: First skirmishes

 In total, during the mutiny, the Left Socialist Revolutionaries took 27 Bolshevik functionaries hostage, including the deputy chairman of the Cheka Martin Latsis and the chairman of the Moscow City Council Pyotr Smidovich.
 In addition, they captured several cars, and a congress delegate Nikolai Abelman was killed.
 They also captured the General Post Office and began to send out anti-Bolshevik appeals.
-One of these appeals, declaring the Bolshevik government deposed and ordering "not to execute orders of Lenin and Sverdlov", according to the command of the Kremlin Bolshevik Pavel Dmitrievich Malkova, fell into the hands of Lenin.
+One of these appeals, declaring the Bolshevik government deposed and ordering "not to execute orders of Lenin and Sverdlov", according to the command of the Kremlin Bolshevik Pavel Dmitrievich Malkov, fell into the hands of Lenin.
 Another appeal stated that "... the executioner Mirbach was killed ...
 German spies and armed provocateurs have invaded Moscow, demanding the death of the left-wing socialist revolutionaries.
 Frightened by possible consequences, as before, the ruling party of the Bolsheviks are following the orders of the German executioners ...
-Forward, workers, workers and Red Army soldiers, to defend the working people, against all executioners, against all spies and provocative imperialism. ” By this time, the leader of the Left Socialist Revolutionaries, Maria Spiridonova, who had come to the Congress of Soviets, had already been arrested by the Bolsheviks herself and also taken hostage.
+Forward, workers, workers and Red Army soldiers, to defend the working people, against all executioners, against all spies and provocative imperialism. " By this time, the leader of the Left Socialist Revolutionaries, Maria Spiridonova, who had come to the Congress of Soviets, had already been arrested by the Bolsheviks herself and also taken hostage.

 Lenin thought that the whole Cheka had rebelled.
-According to the testimony of Vladimir Bonch-Bruyevich, Lenin “did not even turn pale, but turned white” when he heard the news.
+According to the testimony of Vladimir Bonch-Bruyevich, Lenin "did not even turn pale, but turned white" when he heard the news.
 Of all the units of the Moscow garrison, the Bolsheviks were able to rely only on the Latvian Riflemen — all the other units either sided with the rebels or declared their neutrality.
 Trotsky's order to units of the Moscow garrison to speak out against the rebels was carried out only by the Commandant Regiment and the School of Military Cadets, and the Commandant Regiment soon fled.